Nukesor/selfhosted-gaming/content/minecraft/forge.md

 #authors = ["Arne Beer"]
 +++

-Running minecraft with your own mods on a headless server can be super nice.
+Running Minecraft with your own mods on a headless server can be super nice.

-This allows you to add some quality-of-life mods, such as [Morpheus](https://www.curseforge.com/minecraft/mc-mods/morpheus/).
+This allows you to add some quality-of-life mods.

 ## Installation

-First of all, make sure to complete the setup of the vanilla Minecraft server and start the server once.
+First of all, make sure to complete the setup of the vanilla Minecraft server and start the server at least once. \

-You can also do this installation on any existing minecraft server of your own without problems.
+You can also do this installation on any existing Minecraft server.

 **However**, make a backup first, just to be sure!

-1. Download the [Forge Installer](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.16.2.html) to your `$GAME_DIR. **Make sure to pick the Minecraft right version**.
+1. Download the [Forge Installer](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.16.2.html) to your `$GAME_DIR. **Make sure to pick the installer for your Minecraft version**.
-1. Run the installer with `java -jar  forge-*-installer.jar --installServer`.
+2. Run the installer with `java -jar  forge-*-installer.jar --installServer`.
 This will install everything.

 ## Get Mods